elegant-scipy/elegant-scipy/markdown/ch4.markdown

 equipment.

-To examine the spectrum of the image, we use `fftn` (instead of `fft`) to compute the FFT, since it has more than one dimension.
+To examine the spectrum of the image, we use `fftn` (instead of `fft`) to compute the DFT, since it has more than one dimension.
 The two-dimensional FFT is equivalent to taking the 1-D FFT across rows and then across columns (or vice versa).